guoshengkang/DiQoS/README.md

-This repository is the Python implementation for the ICWS 2020 accepted paper:
+This repository is the Python implementation for the SCC 2020 accepted paper:
 > Guosheng Kang, Jianxun Liu, Buqing Cao, Yong Xiao.
 "Diversified QoS-Centric Service Recommendation for Uncertain QoS Preferences".
 IEEE International Conference on Services Computing.
 2020, pp. \*\*-\*\*.

 ## Dataset